2opk/mastudio/README.md

 ## Overview
 Director–Generator MAS for image prompt iteration.
 Uses LiteLLM for chat models and an SDXL stub for image generation.
-Currently wired to a local vLLM server running Qwen2.5-VL-7B-Instruct.
+Defaults to a local vLLM server running Qwen2.5-VL-7B-Instruct, but a ChatGPT preset is available via `config/system_config_openai.yaml`.

 ## Prereqs
 - Python 3.13 (conda env recommended)